Basic Linux Commands

 - Everybody else.

-There are three permissions types that apply to each class:
+Three permissions types apply to each class:

 - The read permission.